mParticle/docs/src/pages/developers/sdk/unity/event-tracking/index.md

 #### Exclude App and Commerce Events from mParticle Server Upload

-If you have a high-volume event that you would like to forward to kits but exclude from uploading to mParticle, set a boolean flag per event.
+If you have a high-volume event that you would like to forward to kits but exclude from uploading to mParticle, set the Boolean flag `ShouldUploadEvent` per event.

-By default, all events upload to the mParticle server unless explicitly set not to.
+* By default, all events upload to the mParticle server unless explicitly set not to.
+* If set, events won't be available for data plan validation, as this validation is initiated in the SDK service.
+* You can set this Boolean flag in the same manner for Commerce Events.

 ~~~cs
 MParticle.Instance.LogEvent (new MPEvent("Hello world", EventType.Navigation) {